peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

 **Returns:**

-* The bit position of the lowest bit set in the number, starting at 0.
+* The bit position of the lowest bit set in the number's absolute value, starting at 0.
 Returns -1 if this value is 0 or odd.

 ### GetSignedBit
     public boolean GetSignedBit​(EInteger bigIndex)